 7 Steps to Find an Instructional Designer Job

 If you are qualified, it is extremely easy to get a high-paying position as an instructional designer.
 There are hundreds, perhaps thousands, of job openings that need to be filled.
 There are many more jobs available than there are qualified people to fill them.

 Here are the seven steps to take to find an instructional designer job:

 1. Get the Correct Degree, Training, and Certifications

 There are related degrees that you can get as an educator that along with certifications in instructional design will qualify.
 If you are focused strictly on becoming an instructional designer, you want to get a Master’s Degree in Instructional Design

 You will study learning theory.
-You will learn how to use the tools to create a course curriculum and related support materials.
+You will learn how to use the tools to create an online course curriculum and related support materials.
 You will explore learning system management and various ways to present the materials to students.
 You will study how to monitor and enable students’ successes.
 You may be presenting your teaching and training programs to students.
 You should learn how to use common creative development tools such as Adobe Captivate, Articulate Studio, iSpring Suite, SoftChalk Cloud, and Brainshark.

 There are many programs offered by schools.
 The names of the certificates vary widely.
 Here are some examples of the type of degree programs offered online and the name of the certificate you receive when completing the program: